Friday, November 20, 2020

 What Can You Colour Epoxy Resin With

-If there's one thing you can always count on, it's that we artists and crafters are always looking for ways to expand our options and push boundaries.
+If there's one thing you can always count on, it's that as artists and crafters, we're always looking for ways to expand our options and push boundaries.

 Take, for instance, resin.
 There are hundreds of colours out there made specifically to colour resin...